 Mandelic acid: derived from bitter almonds, it is known for its antibacterial properties and helps regulate sebum production.

-Pyruvic acid: a powerful exfoliant that can significantly improve skin texture and reduce imperfections like scars and dark spots.
+Pyruvic acid: a powerful exfoliant that can significantly improve skin texture and reduce imperfections such as scars and dark spots.

-The factors that affect the safety and effectiveness of AHA products include concentration, pH, exposure time, and the amount of free acid present.
+The factors that affect the safety and effectiveness of AHA products are concentration, pH, exposure time, and the amount of free acid present.

-For this reason, they should be used carefully to avoid potential adverse reactions such as swelling, burning, and itching.
-Our top recommendation is to avoid overusing overly high concentrations and long exposure times.
+For this reason, they should be used with caution to avoid possible adverse reactions, such as swelling, burning, and itching.
+Our advice is definitely not to overuse overly high concentrations and exposure times.

-AHAs are typically found in products like toners, serums, peels, and even cleansers: so be careful not to use too many skincare products that contain them.
-They can end up irritating your skin and being intolerable.
+AHAs are typically found in products such as toners, serums, peels, and even cleansers: so be careful not to use too many skincare products that contain them.
+They can prove irritating and intolerable for your skin.

 DIFFERENCE BETWEEN ALPHA AND BETA HYDROXY ACIDS

 AHAs are short-chain hydroxy acids that act on the outermost layer of the skin, stimulating cellular turnover and improving skin elasticity.
-Thanks to their properties, AHAs are often used to treat dry, sun-damaged skin or skin with dark spots.
+Thanks to their properties, AHAs are often used to treat dry skin, sun-damaged skin, or skin with dark spots.

-BHAs, on the other hand, are long-chain hydroxy acids that act deeply, penetrating pores to remove excess sebum and dead skin cells.
-Thanks to the benefits they provide, BHAs (mainly salicylic acid) are used to treat oily, acne-prone skin or skin with enlarged pores.
+BHAs, on the other hand, are long-chain hydroxy acids that act deeply, penetrating pores and removing excess sebum and dead skin cells.
+For their beneficial properties, BHAs (mainly Salicylic Acid) are used to treat oily skin, acne-prone skin, or skin with enlarged pores.